chanwit/pisces/README.md

 Their design rationale do not match.
 Fig is built for a stand-alone Docker, while Swarm is a clustering system.
-This causes incompatibilty between them at the level that a user cannot build, scale or link containers on their cluster.
+This causes incompatibilty between them at the level that users cannot build, scale or link containers on their cluster.
-Making Fig to be fully compatible with Swarm takes time.
+Making Fig to be fully compatible with Swarm takes time, but our system needs it today.

 Composition Redefined
 ---------------------